Marannix/Trava/README.md

 I then created test regarding the data and view of the venues

 - Bug fixes and improvement of the UI were added in between features and after.

+- I didn't add database however I could had.
+If I did add the database, I would use Room and store the city alongside the venues inside.